Rules rule (not)

 “Later Jesus found him at the temple and said to him, “See, you are well again.
 Stop sinning or something worse may happen to you.”
 15 The man went away and told the Jewish leaders that it was Jesus who had made him well.”

 I really wish Jesus hadn’t said this or that John forgot to write it down.
 “Stop sinning or something worse may happen to you”.

-Is there a cause and effect relationship between my behavior and the consequences of my life?
+Is there a cause and affect relationship between my behavior and the consequences of my life?
 I don’t have the answer for that here yet.

 There’s a difference between following rules made by man and following rules made by God.
 Breaking the rules have different consequences too.
 Jesus saves us from our broken rule records by paying for all those blunders with his life, dying in our place on the cross.
 Following rules doesn’t get us closer to God, following Jesus does.

 I have accepted Jesus’ death as payment for my sins.
 Will you too?